khoerodin/khoerodin/_posts/2023-07-18-dont-use-rails-schema-use-this-instead.md

 But what if the database has complex logic that is not captured in `schema.rb`?
 The solution is to use `structure.sql`

 ## Advantages of `structure.sql`
-The advantage of using `structure.sql` is that it will copy the structure of the database exactly, including functions, views, constraints, storage procedures, etc., which is not possible with `schema.rb`.
+The advantage of using `structure.sql` is that it will copy the structure of the database exactly, including functions, views, constraints, stored procedures, etc., which is not possible with `schema.rb`.

 ## Switch from `schema.rb` to `structure.sql`